-In case of GRE, you must run on Filter the standard Linux tool ip to create and route GRE / IP over IP tunnels that will be used to inject the cleaned traffic back into the network.
+When using GRE, you must run on Filter the standard Linux tool ip in order to create and route GRE / IP over IP tunnels that will be used to inject the cleaned traffic back into the network.
 You must then configure Filter (see Packet Filter Configuration) with the Outbound Interface set to the virtual network interface created by the tunnel.